cokonetdevops/simple-app/README.md

 # Simple App

 ### Step 1: Install Node.js (Version 22)
-The Dockerfile uses `node:22-alpine`.
 To install Node.js v22 on Ubuntu, you can use the NodeSource PPA:
 ```bash
 # Update package index
 sudo apt update